RESEARCHER & EDUCATOR

 Examining Samuel Johnson's A Dictionary of the English Language (1755) in his former home. | London, England.

 Dr. Virlana Shchuka is a SSHRC-funded postdoctoral fellow at the University of North Carolina, Chapel Hill's Health and Humanities (HHIVE) Lab.
-She intersects critical perspectives from her STEM and humanities research backgrounds to a holistic study of health narratives, particularly those related to childbirth complications.
-Her monograph-length project explores how writers understood and creatively represented birth timing challenges across medical and literary genres, both in the long eighteenth century and in the present day.
+Building from her STEM and humanities research backgrounds, she applies interdisciplinary perspectives toward her study of health narratives, particularly those pertaining to childbirth complications.
+Her primary monograph-length project explores how writers have historically understood and creatively represented childbirth challenges across various genres of writing, both in the long eighteenth century and closer to our own time.

 Three core tenets underpin her research philosophy: